 Sometimes you’ll end up using almost all the brushes from three different brush sets during the same appointment.
 Cleaning brushes is definitely one of the least exciting aspects of your job, but giving your brushes a thorough wash is absolutely necessary.
 Check out this post to find out if you’re cleaning your tools right!

-4. When it’s time to restock your makeup
+4. When it’s time to restock your makeup kit

 As a freelancer, nothing is more gratifying than a giant shopping spree.
 After all, what’s a better excuse for purchasing makeup than business?
-But it’s always a struggle when multiple items in your collection go kaput and you have to replace them all at once.
+But it’s always a struggle when multiple items in your makeup artist kit go kaput and you have to replace them all at once.
 You end up walking out of Sephora with a hella long receipt, but your bag only contains different shades of the same product.
 It just isn’t satisfying!

 5. When you get to IMATS to purchase that perfect nude lipstick